mgamble1023/SleepInvestigatoR/README.md

 ## Parameter options

-There are 18 parameters which you can set they are listed below:
+There are 18 parameters which you can set, they are listed below:

 **1. FileNames**